 For Pfizer, counterfeit medicines are a matter of patient health and safety.
 They are difficult to distinguish from the genuine medicine and can be extremely dangerous, not only because of the way in which they are manufactured but also because of the ingredients used.

 Counterfeit medicines are unlicensed and so they are not regulated or inspected as genuine medicines are.
-These products are also often made in unhygienic sites and without the rigorous testing and standards which regulated medicines must adhere.
-One of the biggest concerns is that you may not be getting the therapeutic benefit you expect from the medicine because the counterfeit medicine contains no active ingredient or insufficient active ingredient.
+These products are also often made in unhygienic sites and without the rigorous testing and quality standards which regulated medicines must adhere to.
+One of the biggest concerns is that you may not be getting the therapeutic benefit you expect from the medicine because the counterfeit duplicate contains no active ingredient or an insufficient amount of the active ingredient.
 Alternatively, the counterfeit medicine may prove harmful because it contains too much active ingredient or dangerous contaminants such as boric acid, heavy metals or floor polish.